allenyin-pge/notes/daily_summary.md

 The purpose of this step is to identify any reported anomalies that require excavation because they potentially pose a threat to the integrity of the pipeline.

-All cracks or crack-like indications >70% through wall must be considered Immediate Anomalies and excavated, regardless of calculated failure pressureA
+All cracks or crack-like indications >70% through wall must be considered Immediate Anomalies and excavated, regardless of calculated failure pressure

 Steps (Many data is collected -- good for modeling and groud-truth confirmation..maybe on cracked parts)
 - Non-destructive examinations